 Each wig in our 18th Century Collection is built from scratch using methods and materials from the 18th century.
+Check out these 18th century wig building techniques and see how we do it!

 Here’s a closer look at the methods we use to create these special 18th century wigs.